Caplet pricing in affine models for alternative risk-free rates: Introduction

 Short-rate modeling is probably the most natural approach for modeling RFRs.
 In \cite{Merc18}, one of the first papers on SOFR modeling, a Gaussian Hull-White short-rate model is adopted.
 In recent short-rate approaches to RFR modeling, the Hull-White model has remained dominant.
-This is for instance the case of \cite{Hasegawa21,Hof20,Turf21,Xu22}, where pricing formulae for backward-looking caplets are derived\footnote{We want to point out that, in the context of a Gaussian one-factor Hull-White model, a backward-looking caplet can be priced by relying on the valuation formulas obtained in the earlier work \cite{Hen04}.}, and also of \cite{RB21}, where in addition collateralization and funding costs are taken into account.
+This is for instance the case of \cite{Hasegawa21,Hof20,Turf21,Xu22}, where pricing formulae for backward-looking caplets are derived\footnote{We want to point out that, in the specific context of a Gaussian one-factor Hull-White model, a backward-looking caplet can be priced by relying on the valuation formulas obtained in the earlier work \cite{Hen04}.}, and also of \cite{RB21}, where in addition collateralization and funding costs are taken into account.
 However, the Hull-White model does not support volatility smiles (see, e.g., \cite{Pit20}).
 Moreover, as shown in \cite{AB20}, spikes and jumps are a prominent feature of RFRs and have a sizable effect on the pricing of backward-looking caplets.
 This motivates the modeling of RFRs by means of general affine processes and the study of their pricing aspects.
 Let us also mention that backward-looking caplets have been analyzed in the seminal work \cite{LM19} in the context of an extended Libor market model, in \cite{Will21} for the SABR model and in \cite{MS20} by adopting a rational model for the savings account associated to an RFR.
-Finally, in the recent work \cite{FGS22}, a general model is proposed for RFRs based on affine semimartingales, also allowing for stochastic discontinuities, but without a specific focus on pricing applications.
+A short-rate approach for modelling RFRs based on affine semimartingales has been developed in \cite{FGrS22}, also allowing for jumps at predetermined times, but without a specific focus on pricing applications.

-This paper is structured as follows.
+The paper is structured as follows.
 In Section \ref{sec:affine}, we recall some essential notions on affine processes and prove two additional properties of the solutions to the associated Riccati ODEs.
 Section \ref{sec:model} contains the description of the modeling framework and the definition of forward/backward-looking rates.
-In Section \ref{sec:caplets}, we derive pricing formulas for backward/forward-looking caplets/ floorlets and term-basis caplets, while in Section \ref{sec:futures} we consider the valuation of futures contracts.
+In Section \ref{sec:caplets}, we derive pricing formulas for backward/forward-looking caplets/ floorlets and term-basis caplets, while in Section \ref{sec:example}, we derive pricing formulas for forward-looking and backward-looking caplets in the context of a CIR++ model.
+In Section \ref{sec:futures} we consider the valuation of futures contracts.